-- Time-based fees are charged on an hourly rate, and the total cost is based on how long it takes the tax relief company to handle a client's case.
+- Time-based fees are charged at an hourly rate, and the total cost is based on how long it takes the tax relief company to handle a client's case.

 - Debt-based fees are set based on a percentage of the total tax debt the client owes.

-- Flat rates are set based on the service and do not change regardless of the size of the debt or how long it takes the tax relief company to perform that service.
+- Flat rates are set based on the service and do not change regardless of the size of the debt or how long it takes the tax relief company to perform the service.

 Types of tax relief services